pharrison31415/drone-cone-proto/Bussiness Requirements.md

 - quantity of ice cream cones left in stock
 - quantity of ice cream left in stock
 - quantity of Drones/Droneys (ready to excute orders) "status"
-- quantity of user accounts
+- quantity of user orders being delivered

 ## Quality